-University Programming and Salaries will be used to fund the operation/administration of the Innovation Network, new world-class faculty, innovators-in-residence and staff to support all of the initiatives of the Innovation Network.
+University Programming and Salaries will be used to fund the operation/administration of the UWF project, new world-class innovators-in-residence and staff to support all of the initiatives of the project.
 Funding will also be used for student scholarships to support industry certifications, industry internships and opportunities for students to participate in highly engaging industry partnership experiences.